-Provisions are recognized when the Company has a present obligation (legal or Constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimates can be made of the amount of the obligation.
-When the company expects some or all of a provision to be reimbursed, for example, under an insurance contract, the reimbursement is recognized as a separate sheet, but only when the reimbursement is virtually certain.
-The expenses relating to a provision is presented in the statement of profit and loss net of any reimbursement.
+Provisions are recognized when the Company has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
+When the Company expects some or all of the provision to be reimbursed, for example, under an insurance contract, the reimbursement is recognized as a separate asset, but only when the reimbursement is virtually certain.
+The expense relating to a provision is presented in the statement of profit and loss net of any reimbursement.

-If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate the reflects, when appropriate, the risk specific to the liability.
+If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, when appropriate, the risks specific to the liability.
 When discounting is used, the increase in the provision due to the passage of time is recognized as a finance cost.